Teju-001/Teju-Rep/README.md

 - **Spotifydata.db** Samples music streaming dataset used to practice user analytics and trend queries.
 - **Queries.SQL** Contains general SQL exercises demonstrating complex joins and aggregations.
 - **Chinook.DB** Standard SQLite database used for querying music sales and customer behavior.
+- **Fortune 500 Analysis** Analysis of the company's metrics (e.g., revenue, employee count, industry trends).
+Contains SQL queries and a short report demonstrating ranking, aggregation, and time-series comparisons.

+## Tools used:
+- SQLite for database management
-- Tools used: SQLite and SQL
+- SQL for querying and data manipulation

   #This portfolio demonstrates my foundational SQL skills in Querying, database management and problem-solving.